-In Mali, the Systems for Improved Access to Pharmaceuticals and Services (SIAPS) works to assure the availability of quality commodities and effective pharmaceutical services to achieve desired health outcomes.
-Adopting a systems strengthening approach consistent with the Global Health Initiative, as well as Mali's National Health Development Strategy (PRODESS), the project addresses the collection and reporting data on essential medicines, pharmaceutical supply management, pharmaceutical sector governance, pharmaceutical management information for decision-making, and finance mechanisms to improve access to medicines.
+In Mali, key health commodities such as anti-malarials, family planning commodities, and other essential medicines are frequently unavailable at various levels of the health system; yet, government, donors and technical partners often lack data on medicines to inform planning.
+The Systems for Improved Access to Pharmaceuticals and Services (SIAPS) works to assure the availability of quality commodities and effective pharmaceutical services to achieve desired health outcomes.
+Adopting a systems strengthening approach consistent with the Global Health Initiative, as well as Mali's National Health Development Strategy (PRODESS), the project works to strengthen data collection and management for decision-making, pharmaceutical supply management, pharmaceutical sector governance, and finance mechanisms to improve access to medicines.

 |Project Name||Health Systems||Health Areas||Date|

-|Systems for Improved Access to Pharmaceuticals and Services Program||Pharmaceutical Management, Health Care Financing||Malaria, Tuberculosis, HIV & AIDS, Maternal, Newborn, & Child Health, Family Planning & Reproductive Health||2011 - 2018|
+|Systems for Improved Access to Pharmaceuticals and Services Program||Pharmaceutical Management, Financing Health Services||Malaria, Tuberculosis, HIV & AIDS, Maternal, Newborn, & Child Health, Family Planning & Reproductive Health||2011 - 2018|

-|Debbo Alafia Consortium||Health Service Delivery||Maternal, Newborn, & Child Health, Family Planning & Reproductive Health||2014 - 2019|
+|Debbo Alafia Consortium||Maternal, Newborn, & Child Health, Family Planning & Reproductive Health||2014 - 2019|

 Prevention and response to gender-based violence in Mopti and Douentza, Mali

-|Leadership, Management & Governance, Health Service Delivery||Maternal, Newborn, & Child Health, Family Planning & Reproductive Health||2014 - 2016|
+|Leadership, Management & Governance||Maternal, Newborn, & Child Health, Family Planning & Reproductive Health||2014 - 2016|